China has passed a controversial national security law in Hong Kong. Here's what you need to know - KEYT | KCOY

 Why is this law so controversial?

-The law drastically broadens Beijing’s power over the city and could change daily life and society.
+The law drastically broadens Beijing’s power over Hong Kong and has potentially massive ramifications for the city’s political freedoms.

 Many worry the law could be used to target dissidents, a fear that stems from China’s judicial track record.